Louisiana lawmakers add new regulations for abortion clinics

 Both bills were sent to Gov. John Bel Edwards, a Democrat expected to sign them into law.

+Louisiana lawmakers work to steadily erode abortion rights every year in the conservative, religious state where new restrictions regularly are supported by Republicans and Democrats.

-On Thursday, Edwards signed a law banning abortion when a fetal heartbeat is detected, as early as six weeks of pregnancy.
-Louisiana is the fifth state to enact such a ban, though Louisiana's law only takes effect if Mississippi's similar law is upheld in federal court.
+The majority-Republican Legislature on Wednesday gave final passage to a measure that bans abortion when a fetal heartbeat is detected, as early as six weeks of pregnancy.
+Edwards quickly signed the bill Thursday, making Louisiana the fifth state to enact such a prohibition — though Louisiana's law only takes effect if Mississippi's similar law is upheld by a federal appeals court.

+Additional legislation by Republican Rep. Raymond Crews, of Bossier City, that won final passage from state lawmakers Thursday boosts the records retention requirements of abortion clinics.
+The facilities will have to keep records of the procedure for seven years when the woman is 18 or older — and until a woman is 28 years old, if she was younger than 18 when she got an abortion.
+The records must be kept for 30 years if any child abuse was reported.

+Violators of the records retention provisions could face large civil fines and license suspension or revocation.

 Comments